prairie-guy/ai_utilities/README.md

 A set of scripts useful with `fast.ai` lectures and libraries.

 `image_download` is the primary function.
-It provides easy download of images from `google`, `bing` and `flickr`, though the later requires a api-key.
-It is intended for direct import within a python script or Jupyter Notebook.
-(This differs from a previous version intended for use as a CLI script.)
+It provides easy download of images from `google`, `bing` and `flickr`, though the later requires an `apikey`.
+It is intended for direct import of images within a python script or Jupyter Notebook.
+(This differs from previous version intended for use as a CLI script.)

-This is a new version based upon the `icrawler` vs. `selenium`.
+This is a new version based upon `icrawler` vs. `selenium`.
 It is much cleaner to install, use and extend.
-(It is an extension of work from https://github.com/cwerner/fastclass)
+(It it itself, an extension of work from https://github.com/cwerner/fastclass)

 `make-train-valid` makes a train-valid directory and randomly copy files from labels_dir to sub- directories.
 It is largely obsolete due to the new capabilities provided directly within `fastai`